Pattie Gonia: Early life and education

-Pattie graduated from the University of Nebraska–Lincoln with a degree in advertising and public relations in 2014.
-Wiley has worked as a creative director and professional photographer.
+Wiley graduated from the University of Nebraska–Lincoln with a degree in advertising and public relations in 2014.
+He (Note: Wiley uses he/him pronouns out of drag and she/her and they/them pronouns as Pattie Gonia.
+This article uses they/them for consistency.) worked as a creative director and professional photographer.

 Activism and career

 Wiley's first experiment with drag was in early 2018, as the character "Ginger Snap".
 In October 2018, Wiley created the character Pattie Gonia, producing short-form outdoors activism content on Instagram and TikTok, while in drag.
 The first video as Pattie Gonia, posted on October 3, gained more than 100 million views.
-The name Pattie Gonia is a pun on Patagonia, an American outdoor clothing company.
+Pattie Gonia has said that the drag name was inspired by the Patagonia region of South America.
+The pun is often described as a reference to the outdoor apparel brand Patagonia, Inc.

 Pattie Gonia's activism focuses on environmental and LGBTQ+ issues, promoting acceptance of queer identities in the environmentalist and outdoors communities, and promoting awareness of climate change and its effects.
 Euronews described this form of activism as "intersectional environmentalism".

-In addition to online content, Pattie Gonia organizes in-person hikes and events for LGBT+ and environmental causes.
+In addition to online content, Pattie Gonia organizes in-person hikes and events for LGBTQ and environmental causes.
 They also developed a job board for queer folks seeking jobs and for companies to share job postings.

 In January 2022, Wiley co-founded "The Outdoorist Oath", a nonprofit working on diversity, equity, and inclusion and environmental causes in the outdoors community.
 Pattie Gonia partnered with The North Face for their 2022 "Summer of Pride" series.
 The series comprised four outdoor community-building events focused on local LGBTQ+ engagement and acceptance.

-Pattie Gonia is a firm supporter of the Palestinian cause and has spoken up against the Israeli government throughout the Gaza Genocide.
-Pattie Gonia attended the 2024 Glaad Awards holding a sign reading "End Genocide End Ecocide" as a reference to the genocide in Gaza and worldwide ecocide.
+Pattie Gonia is a firm supporter of Palestinian nationalism and has spoken up against the Israeli government throughout the Gaza genocide.
+They attended the 2024 GLAAD Awards holding a sign reading "End Genocide End Ecocide" as a reference to the war in Gaza and worldwide ecocide.

-In 2024, Pattie Gonia hosted an environmental drag show titled “Anti-Plastic Fantastic’”, advocating against single-use plastics and the waste of not reusing clothing.
-In 2025, Pattie Gonia gave a TedTalk about the role of joy in the fight against climate change and supporting queer rights.
+In 2024, Pattie Gonia hosted an environmental drag show titled "Anti-Plastic Fantastic", advocating against single-use plastics and the waste of not reusing clothing.
+In 2025, they gave a TedTalk about the role of joy in the fight against climate change and supporting queer rights.